Klavis-AI/klavis/mcp_servers/reddit_search/README.md

 2. Click "Create App" or "Create Another App"
 3. Choose "script" application type
 4. Note down your `client_id` and `client_secret`

+**For Post Creation**: You'll also need your Reddit username and password for authentication.

 ## Acquire Reddit API Credentials